Asterisk on the NBA title? Coaches, players say not a chance

 Most of the 22 teams that will be headed to the Disney campus next week — the first arrivals are scheduled for July 7 — spent Wednesday beginning Phase 3 of the NBA’s restart process.
 Workouts are still individual, but now mandatory.
 No team can practice or play 5-on-5 until arriving at Disney.
 Teams won’t be back together, all at once, in person, until getting to Central Florida.

+“I think this might be certainly the most worthy of all world championships in the NBA because of all the things that every team is going to have to navigate and overcome to be able to be crowned a champion,” Miami coach Erik Spoelstra said.

-It has been daunting and won’t get any easier.
-That’s why Los Angeles Lakers coach Frank Vogel — whose team was in China when the political issues this fall, took the enormous emotional hit that followed Bryant’s death, has championed societal change during these troubled times in the country and has had players infected with the coronavirus — wholeheartedly agrees with Antetokounmpo’s stance.
+The season has been daunting and won’t get any easier.
+That’s why Los Angeles Lakers coach Frank Vogel — whose team was in China when the political issues hit this fall, took the enormous emotional blow that followed Bryant’s death, has championed societal change during these troubled times in the country and has had players infected with the coronavirus — wholeheartedly agrees with Antetokounmpo’s stance.

 “Our team has been through a lot this year,” Vogel said.
 “And we’ve endured, and we’ve come out strong each time we’ve faced adversity.
 I don’t know about other teams but if we were able to come through all of this and achieve the ultimate prize, I do think it deserves a harder-than-ordinary asterisk.
 If you’re going to put an asterisk on it, I don’t think it weakens it at all.”

-There are elements of the restart that are not easy for anyone involved, such as the isolation from the outside world, the daily testing, the highly restrictive rules that the NBA put in place after consultation with health officials with hopes of keeping everyone safe.
+There are elements of the restart that are not easy for anyone involved, such as the isolation from the outside world, the daily testing, and the highly restrictive rules that the NBA put in place after consultation with health officials.

 Denver coach Michael Malone said that will prove someone’s championship mettle.